No Pre-Licensing Required — No Fingerprinting Required

 Here's the complete breakdown of what it costs to get your Massachusetts insurance license in 2026:

-⚠️ High Application Fee Alert: Massachusetts charges $225 per license class plus a $5.60 NIPR transaction fee — one of the highest application fees in the country.
-Budget accordingly, especially if you plan to apply for multiple license types.
+⚠️ Application Fee Note: Massachusetts charges $225 per license class plus a current fee NIPR transaction fee — a required state cost to plan for.
+Plan accordingly, especially if you plan to apply for multiple license types.

 Cost ItemAmountRequired?